flybywiresim/aircraft/fbw-a380x/README.md

 ### ATA 29 Hydraulic System

 - No accumulators / LEHGS systems
-- Brakes
+- Brakes: Only rudimentary + carryover from A32NX
-- Gear system
+- Gear system: Only rudimentary + carryover from A32NX
 - Flap/Slat not implemented (copy from 32NX)
 - Hydraulics Cooling